vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Godhūma--production of- on 9th tithi in Krta-yuga by Janār

-dana (Visṇu), Durgā, Kubera, Varuṇa and Vanaspati; these five to be worshipped with food made from wheat; KR 285
+dana (Viṣṇu), Durgā, Kubera, Varuṇa and Vanaspati; these five to be worshipped with food made from wheat; KR 285

 (from Brah.) and 286 ( from Vi.
 Dh ).
 Gopadatrirātra or Gospadatrirātra-Begin on Bh. śu.
 3 or 4 or